Drew Brees: 2009 season: Super Bowl XLIV

 The next week, Brees threw for 308 yards on 25 of 33 passing along with two touchdowns and one interception in leading the Saints to a 35–27 victory and franchise tying best start at 7–0 against the rival Atlanta Falcons.
 In week 9, Brees helped guide the team to a 30–20 victory over the Carolina Panthers.
-This was Brees's first victory over the Carolina Panthers in the Superdome and gave the Saints their best ever start in franchise history at 8–0.
-In Week 12, Brees led the Saints to an 11–0 record, defeating the New England Patriots 38–17 on Monday Night Football.
+This was Brees's first victory over the Carolina Panthers in the Superdome and gave the Saints their best start in franchise history at 8–0.
+In Week 12, Brees led the Saints to an 11–0 record, defeating the New England Patriots 38–17.
 Brees totaled 371 yards passing, posting a perfect passer rating of 158.3, and became the first player to throw for five touchdowns against a team coached by Bill Belichick.
 He earned his third NFC Offensive Player of the Week nod for the 2009 season.
 After close victories over the Washington Redskins and Falcons in successive weeks to start 13–0, Brees and the Saints lost for the first time that season to the Dallas Cowboys, 24–17, after DeMarcus Ware caused a Brees fumble in the final seconds, ending a fourth quarter rally.
 The Saints lost their last two games, with Brees sitting out the Week 17 finale against the Carolina Panthers.
 Their 13–3 record secured the #1 seed in the NFC.
 The 13 regular season victories set a single-season franchise record for the Saints.

 Brees's individual statistics led to numerous accolades, including a Pro Bowl selection, the Maxwell Football Club's Bert Bell Award, and runner-up in voting for the AP MVP, Offensive Player of the Year, and First-team All-Pro awards.
 He finished the season with a completion percentage of 70.62, establishing a new NFL record.